motorcityadam/graph-paper/README.md

 Please note that this is a beta release of this package and API changes are very probable while this package is in beta.

+## Browser Support

+The following browsers have been tested with this package and are currently supported in this release.
+In general, the most current and prior major release of any given browser is supported by this project.

+* Internet Explorer: Support for versions 10 and 11 are planned.
+However, an issue currently exists with the SVG rendering process.
+See this [issue](https://github.com/adamjcook/graph-paper/issues/27).
+* Chrome: Tested and supported for versions 37 and 36.
+* Firefox: Tested and supported for versions 32 and 31.
+* Safari: Tested and supported for versions 6.1 and 7.0.
+* Opera: Tested and supported for versions 23 and 24.

+All tests were performed using [BrowserStack](http://www.browserstack.com/).

 ## Using Elements

 All elements live at the top-level of the `lib/` folder.